AndreiLavrov/clock/README.md

 # Clock

-"Clock" is a test task (SPA without any libraries) that displays the current time with the ability to change the time zone.
+"Clock" - application that allow you to check current time around the world.

 ## Visuals